ChenyuWang-Monica/DRAKES/drakes_dna/README.md

 cd gReLU
 pip install .
 ```
+Note that you need to install `gReLU` package with version 1.0.2.

 ### Data and Model Weights
 All data and model weights can be downloaded from this link: